trigger/trigger/docs/experimental.rst

 The code below defines two functions.

-1. `StringProducer` is an ADT for the data that will be POST'd by the Twisted http client.
+1. `StringProducer` is an interface for the data that will be POST'd by the Twisted http client.
 2. `update_cmdb` is a callback function that will be fired upon the return of `show version` on the remote endpoint.
    The purpose of this function is to POST the current IOS version into a CMDB system.